andrijdemianczuk/Ingenius_Impala/README.md

 * 2_Auto_CDC_Example.sql
 * 3_Data_Enrichment.sql
 * 4_Wind_Report_Data.sql

+### Running the Pipeline
+Once the catalog and database definitions have been updated (with something along the lines of `main.AA_12345678.table_name_here`), you can first perform a dry run of the definitions.
+A dry run will help ensure that everything is configured properly and that there are adequate references to and from all of the tables and materializations in the pipeline.
+* NOTE: You need to have run the file ingest at least once so the pipeline can declaratively define it's object schemas.
+In total, 7 files are created that can be ingested incrementally before the project needs to be reset.
+If you ran through all of the steps in section 1, this should already be done for you.

 ## Terminology and conventions used
 * "AESO" refers to Alberta Electric System Operator.
 This is the entity that tracks energy resources in Alberta.
 They are just an org that helps out by providing data to consumers.
 This is where we got the data from for this project.